-1.6.1 The JTA shall continue to adjust its hours of service to encourage the use of public transportation for home- work/work-home trips.
-1.6.2 The JTA and the City shall continue to ensure that an efficient non-polluting transit system is available in the Central Business District (CBD) and will extend the system as federal funds matched with state, local and private monies become available.
-1.6.3 The JTA and the City shall provide for an efficient, nonoutside the CBD and continue to formulate a long-range corridor plan for this efficient non-polluting transit system and park-and-ride facilities along the right-of-way.
-Construction shall begin contingent upon the receipt of federal, state and local funds.
+- 1.6.1 The JTA shall continue to adjust its hours of service to encourage the use of public transportation for homework/work-home trips. - 1.6.2 The JTA and the City shall continue to ensure that an efficient non-polluting transit system is available in the Central Business District (CBD) and will extend the system as federal funds matched with state, local and private monies become available.